 4. Describe a problem you’ve solved or a problem you’d like to solve.
 It can be an intellectual challenge, a research query, an ethical dilemma — anything of personal importance, no matter the scale.
 Explain its significance to you and what steps you took or could be taken to identify a solution.

 Annoyance, distaste, and disunited were the feelings I felt every Friday at 2:30 pm.
 It was our school’s weekly games event.
 The school’s intentions were good: they wanted the students to have fun and strengthen our sense of togetherness.
 Unfortunately, it turned out to be the opposite.
 Only half consistently showed up while the rest decided to leave 45 minutes early.
 The teachers made us form groups and compete by class.
 It was a good idea, except for the fact that the games they perceived as fun and community-building were irrelevant to us (due to generation gap).
 Consequently, the events became too cheesy and half of us skipped altogether.
 Seeing this continue each week broke my heart.
 So, I decided to roll up my sleeves and do something.
-Who would’ve thought that the problem solving process that I learned in science class helped me accomplish my goal: a school event that strengthened the bonds between students.
+Who would’ve thought that the problem-solving process that I learned in science class helped me accomplish my goal: a school event that strengthened the bonds between students.

 As the student council’s VP, I was eager to contribute and make the event better for both the students and the school; something that would really strengthen the students’ relationship instead of distancing them.
 I voiced my concerns to fellow council members and to the teachers and school directors that, with the current condition, the events would end up being counterproductive.
 Unfortunately, the school board ignored my “nudge.”
 To make them respond, I spent weeks devising the event’s feedback surveys and collected attendance data to strengthen my argument and convince the school.
 Eventually, they responded and put the student council in charge of reforming the event.

-I remembered the problem solving process in science class: Research, Identify, Brainstorm, Select solution, Experiment, and Review.
+I remembered the problem-solving process in science class: Research, Identify, Brainstorm, Select solution, Experiment, and Review.
 Thus, I proposed using this process to improve the weekly games event.
 Obviously, since we are dealing with human factors, we have to slightly modify the process to Empathy, Define, Brainstorm, Prototype, and Testing.

 Empathy was the first step: the students’ inputs on games day were crucial.
 So, insight-gathering student surveys and interviews were done to determine the kinds of activities the student find attractive.
 My initial thought was to make the events comprised of purely competitive sports.
 However, the data begged to differ.
 The list of desired activities were much more diverse than expected: sports, arts, culinary, and even trivial games (Jenga, Twister, etc).